 It sounds as though you may have a conveyancing solicitor currently acting for you.
 What do they say?
 You must enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

-3 months have elapsed following my purchase conveyancing in Newham completed.
-I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £170,000.
+It has been three months since my purchase conveyancing in Newham took place.
+I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

-if there is a missing freeholder or if there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the Leasehold Valuation Tribunal to assess the sum to be paid.
+in cases where there is a absentee landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to calculate the amount due.

-An example of a Lease Extension case for a Newham premises is 46 Credon Road in January 2014.
-On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case related to 1 flat.
-The remaining number of years on the lease was 69.77 years.
+An example of a Lease Extension matter before the tribunal for a Newham flat is 46 Credon Road in January 2014.
+On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case affected 1 flat.
+The unexpired term was 69.77 years.